Campaign guide

 Daily school plan

-Monday can focus on Odd Socks Day and celebrating difference.
-Tuesday can introduce definitions and examples.
-Wednesday can explore bystander behaviour.
-Thursday can focus on cyberbullying and group chats.
+Monday can focus on Odd Socks Day 2026 and celebrating difference.
+Tuesday can explore what silence around bullying looks like.
+Wednesday can introduce bystander choices.
+Thursday can focus on cyberbullying, screenshots and group chats.
 Friday can close with pupil voice, reporting routes and commitments for the rest of the school year.

 The strongest campaigns give pupils repeated, age-appropriate chances to practise language for seeking help and supporting peers.